 Let Us Advocate on Your Behalf After a Dog Bite

-After going through a traumatic ordeal, your priority should be on recovery.
-A lawyer can advocate on your behalf so that you can focus on healing from your injuries.
+After going through a traumatic ordeal, recovery should be your priority.
+A lawyer can advocate on your behalf, so you can focus on healing from your injuries.
 From filing paperwork to negotiating a claim with the dog owner’s insurance company, your lawyer will be a source of leadership and legal support.